Frosted gluten-free pumpkin bars with a secret ingredient.

 And so.
 I stop.

 And notice the way the late day sun drops low and shimmers golden in the treeline.
 The crows are gathering earlier.
 Glossy black and strutting with authority.
-The smell of burnished leaves scuttling across a wet Cape sidewalk is the same smell I inhaled on a road trip in Vermont fifteen years ago, standing on a wooden bridge above a clear shallow creek while our sons balanced on the slick rocks below us, fishing for smooth round stones.
+The smell of burnished leaves scuttling across a wet Portland sidewalk is the same smell I inhaled on a road trip in Vermont fifteen years ago, standing on a wooden bridge above a clear shallow creek while our sons balanced on the slick rocks below us, fishing for smooth round stones.

 Do they remember this?
 Do they remember the same hours I do, in the sand on Skaket Beach?
 Do they ever have a sudden itch to feed their senses with the scents and sounds of a freshwater riverbed, a sun warmed tide pool?
 Do they crave a winding path through apple trees?
 Were their brains hardwired for this connection, too?